Canon 1D Mark II vs Olympus E-M10 II

 Both the 1D Mark II and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II or the Olympus E-M10 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark II: